ipc103/enumerators-video/outline.md

 students.each {|student| turn_into_frog(student)}
 ```

-+ much shorter to write it this way
-+ expandable - we can add students to our array without changing this
+Good because it's much shorter to write it this way and expandable - we can add students to our array without changing this

 4. Return values
  + .each is a method, and like any other it has a return value